ninewise/dissertation/umgap/components/pept2lca.md

 provides several options, such as the option to preload the index in memory, to fully use the available computing power.

-The UMGAP also provides two combined commands, `umgap prot2tryp2lca` and `umgap prot2kmer2lca`, appending this command after `umgap prot2pept` and `umgap prot2kmer`, respectively.
+The UMGAP also provides two commands as a combination of others: `umgap prot2tryp2lca` and `umgap prot2kmer2lca`, appending this command after `umgap prot2pept` and `umgap prot2kmer`, respectively.
 These commands avoid the overhead of printing and parsing the peptides between fragmentation and identification steps.

 #### Usage {#use-pept2lca}